-Residents of Roka Commune in Cambodia began to suspect something was wrong in November 2014 when a 74-year old man tested HIV-positive.
+In November 2014, a 74-year old man in Roka Commune, Cambodia, tested HIV-positive.
 He sent his granddaughter and son-in-law for tests.
 They also tested positive.
-More residents went for tests; many were HIV-positive.
+Alarmed by these unexpected HIV infections, more residents of Roka Commune went for tests; many were HIV-positive.

 The next month, December 2014, Cambodia’s Ministry of Health initiated an investigation with collaboration from WHO, the US CDC, UNAIDS, UNICEF, and the Pasteur Institute in Cambodia.

 Three papers report results from this investigation.[2,3,4] Results are limited to 242 persons testing HIV-positive through end-February 2015.
 Comparing HIV-positive residents with neighbors, infected residents had received more injections, infusions, and blood tests.
-Reports say nothing about specific failures in infection control (e.g., did providers change needles but reuse syringes? did providers use the same plastic tubes and saline bags for multiple patients?).
+Reports say nothing about specific failures in infection control (e.g., did providers give injections after changing needles but reusing syringes? did providers give infusions with reused plastic tubes and saline bags?).
 Many persons were co-infected with hepatitis C, which unsafe healthcare had been spreading in the community for years before the HIV outbreak.

 Using information from these reports, one of the managers of this website (DG) estimated the transmission efficiency of HIV through contaminated injection equipment at 4.6%-9.2% (this is the risk that an injection administered to an HIV-positive person during the outbreak transmitted HIV to a subsequent patient).

 In early 2017, a newspaper article reported 292 infections in the outbreak.

 As in many other nosocomial HIV outbreaks, children were on the front lines: 22% of cases were in children <14 years old.